-The aggregate regressions may be expressed in a form more common in the allometry literature by rewriting height in terms of fat-free mass (FFM) [Footnote 2].
-As FFM varies approximately as height squared in adult humans (Heymsfield et al., 2007), the power law exponents with FFM as a base are respectively 0.68 and 0.64.
-As these two values bracket 2/3 within the errors, the aggregate allometry may be written simply as
+The aggregate regressions might be expressed in a form more common in the allometry literature by rewriting height in terms of fat-free mass (FFM).
+As FFM varies approximately as height squared in adult humans (Heymsfield et al., 2007), the power law exponents with FFM as a base are respectively .68 and .64.
+As these values bracket two thirds within the errors, the aggregate allometry might be written simply as

-(mean segmenting pause) $\sim FFM^{2/3}$.
+(mean segmenting pause) ~ $FFM^{2/3}$ .

-A mass exponent of 2/3 for a duration allometry is objectively large.
-Some sense of how large 2/3 is can be had by examining the exponents associated with the durations that arise in bodily energy consumption.
-In human physiology, there are three related durations produced by a body at rest; heart beat period, respiration period, and blood circulation time.
+A mass exponent of two thirds for a duration allometry is objectively large.
+Some sense of how large two thirds is can be had by examining the exponents associated with the durations that arise in bodily energy consumption.
+In human physiology, there are three related durations produced by a body at rest, heartbeat period, respiration period, and blood circulation time.
 All of these acquire scaling from the mass dependency of basal metabolism.
-Johnstone et al. (2005) developed a multiple regression model of metabolic effort specific to human bodies that predicts that these physiological durations scale as FFM.38.
+Johnstone et al. (2005) developed a multiple regression model of metabolic effort specific to human bodies that predicts that these physiological durations scale as FFM.
 A mass exponent of .38 is some three standard deviations smaller than the pause duration exponent of .66.
 There is also a characteristic duration for a body in walking motion that arises from the pendular period of the legs.
-When a walking motion drives the legs at their resonant frequency, walking is maximally efficient, in that energy consumption is minimized, and the legs find a natural period of oscillation that scales as height^{1/2} or FFM^{1/4}.
-An exponent of 1⁄2 is about 4.5 standard deviations smaller than the pause exponent.
+When a walking motion drives the legs at their resonant frequency, walking is maximally efficient, in that energy consumption is minimized, and the legs find a natural period of oscillation that scales as height1/2 or FFM1/4.
+An exponent of one fourth is about 4.5 standard deviations smaller than the pause exponent.
 To the extent that body energetics provide meaningful examples of physiological and behavioral duration allometries, pause duration allometry clearly exhibits a singular sensitivity to body size.